 The broader Unified Commerce Cloud developed by the customer featured native Order Management, ecommerce, and Mobile Point of Sale solutions.
 As new companies were acquired, they implemented AI-Powered Personalization to provide the customer’s clients with individualized experiences at every step of the omnichannel customer journey.
 The Unified Commerce Cloud solution could easily be deployed globally because it now leveraged Amazon Web Services (AWS)’s Cloud Platform.

 As the customer started their migration to the AWS Cloud, they uncovered major issues, their legacy database has different workflows from Amazon Redshift.
-Many of their acquired firms had built their individual components on their legacy Database.
+Many of their acquired firms had built their individual components on their legacy database.
 To achieve savings, latency and reduce complexity, all application components needed to work on AWS.
-To create a consolidated platform, all Oracle triggers, custom code, and stored procedures needed to be migrated over to Redshift.
+To create a consolidated platform all triggers, custom code, and stored procedures needed to be migrated over to Redshift.

 This table demonstrates the size of the project: